PlanQK/planqk-platform-docs/platform_instructions/service_platform.md

 #### 2. Input

 In general, services that run via the PlanQK platform, require two, possibly empty, fields as input.
-These fields are `"data"` and  `"params"` (if you have worked with the user code template, you should have seen these already (hopefully!)).
+These fields are `"data"` and  `"params"` (if you have worked with the user code template, you should have seen them already).
-The field `"data"` should include all the data required for the problem at hand, e.g. a QUBO, a dictionary of coefficients from a Hamiltonian or a number to be factorized (think big!).
+The field `"data"` should provide all the data required for the problem at hand, e.g. a QUBO, a dictionary of coefficients from a Hamiltonian or a number to be factorized.
-The `"params"` field should contain additional (meta-)information for the execution such as the number of iterations, the number of variational layers for a circuit or the name of the backend.
+The `"params"` field should provide additional (meta-)information for the execution such as the number of iterations, the number of variational layers for a circuit or the name of the backend.
 Note, the data or param size must not exceed 1 MB.

 >**Important:**